elastos/Elastos.Developer.Website/readme.md

 # TODO
 1. Import existing data and split where necessary
 1. Homepage
-1. Publish to github as main readme/content and move older content to a deprecated folder
 1. Check how we can customize text styles in .md in order to underline some words or sentences like on the w3c did spec (colored, very nice to read)
-1. Find a way to make sure that when a page is edited in the future, other languages upgrade to the change too.
 1. Define how to layout/collect/update API references from heterogeneous projects.